 Neighbouring countries: Cambodia and Laos to the west, China to the north and the South China Sea to the east.

-Local culture and language
+Local culture and language of Vietnam

 The Vietnamese language belongs to the Mon-Khmer branch of the Austroasiatic family of languages (along with other tongues such as the Cambodian official language Khmer and many regional variations such as Khasi and Mundi).
 It is heavily influenced by Chinese due to the 1,000 years of Chinese rule from roughly 111 BC to 983 AD, with a significant proportion of its lexicon borrowed almost directly from its larger neighbour.
 Up until the end of the 19th century, Chinese characters were also widely used to transcribe the language.